Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 source /<TOOL_INSTALL_PATH>/Vitis/2025.2/settings.sh
 ```

-#### Update the Makefile to switch the device from AIE to AIE-ML.
+#### Update the Makefile to switch the device from AIE to AIE-ML

-Open the Makefile and modify the device from AIE to AIE-ML as shown below:
+Open the Makefile and modify the device from AIE to AIE-ML as shown in the follwing:

 ```
 PLATFORM_USE  := xilinx_vek280_base_202520_1
 ```

 Save the file.